dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 ### Using state handlers to structure our load test as a state machine

-So we decided that structuring our scenario as a state machine is the way to go.
-So, how do we go about it?
-Our MES is in charge of keeping track of the state of the wafers, so the part we're responsible for are the state transitions.[^9] With that in mind our goal will be to answer this simple question:
+It's clear as day that structuring our scenario as a state machine is the way to go.
+But how do we push this idea even further?
+Our MES is in charge of keeping track of the state of the wafers, so the part we're responsible for are the state transitions.[^9] With that in mind our goal will be to find an elegant approach to answer this simple question:

 [^9]: It does make sense if you think about it: the MES operations we've been calling in out load tests can be thought of as state transitions for the wafer.